GitaStreet/jekyll-amp/README.md

 As I didn't find any solution that meets my requirements to SEO and I am new to Jekyll, Liquid, it was trial and error till I found the solutions that worked exactly like need.
 I'm sure some solutions could be more elegant - especially in Liquid could be more elegant, but I am very happy about the outcome that matters: the end code.

 If building on a localhost, the URLs in the _site folder will get corrected when typing the command: jekyll build.
+Do ensure that all links and canonical links are correct after the build.

 # SEO-friendliness
 - Option to keep existing URL structure in order to preserve link juice and avoid 404s: .htm html or / .